mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Additional Manipulators
 Additional manipulators cost Cr100 x Manipulator Size.
-This initial cost is also the basis of any characteristic- based cost modifications to the robot’s base or additional manipulators.
+This initial cost is also the basis of any characteristic-based cost modifications to the robot’s base or additional manipulators.

 Each additional manipulator requires 10% of a robot’s